in

 What is the most popular baseboard trim?

-Three inch rounded or stepped baseboard is the most common type of baseboard.
-This type gives a little bit of design to the baseboard as well as detail without going overboard and making it overwhelming.
+Three inch rounded or stepped baseboard is the most common type.
+This style gives a little bit of design to the profile and detail without going overboard and making it overwhelming.

-This is great to fit into a number of different style homes and is simple enough to stay at a decent price point.
+This is great for fitting into several different style homes and is simple enough to stay at a decent price point.

 What size baseboard should I use?

 Commercial buildings tend to use a 6 inch base.
-With smaller, more typical residential wall heights (8 feet tall) it is recommended to use a baseboard 3 inches to 5 inches – common residential is 4 inch baseboards.
+With smaller, more typical residential wall heights (8 feet tall), it is recommended to use a size of 3 inches to 5 inches – common residential is 4 inch.

-Did you find all of the information about baseboard styles and base trim that you we’re looking for?
-Let us know if we missed any baseboard materials in the comments.
-For another related gallery check out our article about wainscoting ideas.
+Did you find all of the information about baseboard styles and base trim that you’re looking for, or do you have any questions?
+Let us know if we missed any tips or materials in the comments.
+For another related gallery, check out our article about wainscoting ideas.

 Leave a Reply